rjfranco/att/README.md

 * Save entry sets on submit
 * Add ability to restore prior week entries
 * Finally - Fill out form based on active entry set on submit
+* Create mechanize or phantomjs script to parse available options for updates.

 ## Prerequisites